Every Christmas, many gifts are given and received. You can write Christmas thank you notes to share your gratitude and appreciation.

 Also read: 25 Thank You For The Christmas Party Note Examples

 #1 Your Christmas party was awesome!
 Thanks so much for having us over.
-It was a pleasant surprise to see the Hardys as we have not seen them in many years.
-The food was excellent too.
+Seeing the Hardy’s was a pleasant surprise as we have not seen them in many years.
+The food was excellent, too.
 I love that you had chips and homemade guacamole, one of my favorites.
 I look forward to seeing you again soon.

 #2 Thank you for having us over for Christmas.
 We enjoyed the food and visiting with the family.
 It is always a joy to spend time at your home.
 Your children are delightful, and we like playing games with them.